NOTIS’ Community Interpreters Division presents

 Check-in at 8:45 a.m.
 PLEASE CHECK IN AT 8:45 a.m. to sign in.
 Class from 9:00 a.m. – 2:30 p.m. with a one-hour lunch break.

-Three days and the before the webshop, you will receive a webshop reminder with log-on instructions.
-Handouts will be sent at least three days before the class begins.
+The day before the webshop, you will receive a webshop reminder with log-on instructions.
+Handouts will be sent at least two days before the class begins.

 $80 NOTIS members, $115 Non-members (Click to Join NOTIS)